Evaluating and Selecting the Program

 - When speaking with the publishers of the math programs you are considering, be sure to ask the tough questions.
 Discuss the research behind the program, and clarify what service and support they will provide throughout the life of your adoption.

 - Are there districts similar to yours that use the program?
 What are their experiences with the materials?
-Do they have feedback on implementation, onboarding, and professional development support?
+Do they have feedback on implementation, onboarding, and professional learning support?

 Congratulations, you’ve made it to the home stretch!
 You’re ready to identify the math curriculum that is the best fit for your district.